+"short squeezes";

-- "short squeezes"; - comments by securities analysts or other third parties, including blogs, articles, message boards and social and other media; - large stockholders exiting their position in our common stock or an increase or decrease in the short interest in our common stock; - actual or anticipated fluctuations in our financial and operating results; - negative public perception of us, our competitors, or industry; and - overall general market fluctuations.
+- comments by securities analysts or other third parties, including blogs, articles, message boards and social and other media; - large stockholders exiting their position in our common stock or an increase or decrease in the short interest in our common stock; - actual or anticipated fluctuations in our financial and operating results; - negative public perception of us, our competitors, or the biopharmaceutical and biotechnology industries; and - overall general market fluctuations.

 The stock market in general, and the markets for pharmaceutical, biopharmaceutical and biotechnology stocks in particular, have experienced extreme price and volume fluctuations that have been often unrelated or disproportionate to the operating performance of the issuer.
 In particular, the trading prices for pharmaceutical, biopharmaceutical and biotechnology companies have been highly volatile, and we note recent instances of extreme stock price run-ups followed by rapid price declines and stock price volatility seemingly unrelated to company performance following a number of recent initial public offerings, particularly among companies with relatively smaller public floats.
-For example, the daily closing market price for our common stock has varied significantly since the commencement of trading of our common stock on Nasdaq on January 26, 2023, ranging between a high price of \$38.00 on June 21, 2023, and a low price of \$5.56 on February 3, 2023.
-During this time, the price per share of common stock has ranged from an intra-day low of \$5.35 per share to an intra-day high of \$40.98 per share.
-During this time, we have not experienced any material changes in our financial condition or results of operations that would explain such price volatility or trading volume.
+For example, the daily closing market price for our common stock has varied significantly since the commencement of trading of our common stock on Nasdaq on January 26, 2023, ranging between a high price of \$38.00 on June 21, 2023, and a low price of \$1.60 on August 5, 2024.
+Since the closing of our IPO, we have not experienced any material changes in our financial condition or results of operations that would explain such price volatility or trading volume.
 These broad market fluctuations may adversely affect the trading price of our common stock.
 In particular, a large proportion of our common stock has been and may continue to be traded by short sellers which has put and may continue to put pressure on the supply and demand for our common stock, further influencing volatility in its market price.
 Additionally, these and other external factors have caused and may continue to cause the market price and demand for our common stock to fluctuate, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.